ProfessionalLinuxUsersGroup/pcae/README.md

 ## Goals

-The overarching goal of this project is to provide a free, open source Systems Administration course predicated on the work produced by Scott Champine, an experienced and skilled Senior Systems Engineer.
+The overarching goal of this project is to provide a free, open source Systems Automation course predicated on the work produced by Scott Champine, an experienced and skilled Senior Systems Engineer.

 Scott has over 20+ years administering and engineering Linux systems across a broad variety of